caioaragao/De-identification-of-Brazilian-Portuguese-clinical-records/README.md

-# Hybrid De-identification of Clinical Records with Local Language Models
+# De-identification of Brazilian Portuguese Clinical Records Using a Hybrid Pipeline with Local Language Models

 A de-identification system for Brazilian Portuguese clinical records that combines **statistical n-grams**, **regular expressions** and **inference by a local LLM served